 Risk Management Tools Allow You to Accomplish More Work

 Risk management tools should definitely not make more work.
-They should do the opposite, by allowing you to accomplish more work in the same time period.
+They should do the opposite, by allowing you to accomplish more work in the same period.

 How do good risk management tools make you more efficient?

 - Have automation features to cut down on manual, rote tasks, such as data entry; and

 - Allow you to access information quickly and easily.

 For example, consider a risk management tool that automatically sets the date, time, your name, and other basic details, for a report.
 Without this tool, you may spend 30 seconds writing this information.
 Other tools may save you significantly more amount of work, such as a safety tool that automatically creates safety reports and other data.

 If every task you perform in your SMS involves a similar amount of extra work that you wouldn’t have to do with good risk management tools, then you can easily waste hundreds of hours every year performing extra work.
 Good risk management tools cut out as much manual work as possible.